Temporary URLs: what are they and what are they used for?

 You may want to show your client a site that you’ve developed for them, without it being accessible on the live domain name.
 You can give your clients the URL:

 Alternatively, you create a redirect from the domain name to the temporary URL.
-We have a guide on how to switch between using the temporary URL and live one: https://www.20i.com/support/domain-names/temporary-test-site
+Read our guide on How to switch between tempoary and live URL.

 Frequently Asked Questions